calliope-project/calliope/doc/user/building.rst

                     costs.monetary:
                         energy_cap: 100

 In the above example, an high-voltage AC transmission line is specified to connect ``region1`` with ``region2``.
 For this to work, a ``transmission`` technology called ``ac_transmission`` must have previously been defined in the model's ``techs`` section.
-There, it can be given model-wide constraints or costs.
+There, it can be given group constraints or costs.
 As in the case of locations, the ``links`` section can specify per-link parameters (constraints or costs) that supersede any model-wide parameters.

 The modeller can also specify a distance for each link, and use per-distance constraints and costs for transmission technologies.